 Shrubs for Shrikes

 Nature Saskatchewan launched Shrubs for Shrikes (SFS) in 2003 to protect the threatened Prairie Loggerhead Shrike (Lanius ludovicianus excubitorides) habitat from destruction and cultivation, monitor population changes, and increase awareness of the shrike.
-As of 2015, 173 public and private landowners and land managers participate in SFS, and together are conserving approximately 29,506 acres (11,941 ha) of nesting and foraging habitat.
+As of 2018, 287 public and private landowners and land managers participate in SFS, and together are conserving over 146,000 acres (59,208 ha) of nesting and foraging habitat.

 Participants voluntarily agree to conserve prairie habitat, including shrubs, homesteads, shelterbelts, and pastures for Loggerhead Shrikes and other prairie species, while using their land as they always have.
 Participants annually report the number of shrikes on their land and any changes in land use.

 If you are a Saskatchewan landowner with Loggerhead Shrikes, you play an important role in this species’ survival.
-Every nesting site is important to the shrike's population and to its survival and will help to keep this beneficial and intriguing bird a part of our prairie heritage.
+Every nesting site is important to the shrike population and will help to keep this beneficial and intriguing bird a part of our prairie heritage.

 Where are Loggerhead Shrikes found?

 The Loggerhead Shrike, or butcherbird, was once found throughout the prairie provinces in the mixed and moist grassland, aspen parkland, and southern boreal plain.
 It ranged from the Manitoba-Ontario border in the east, the foothills of the Rocky Mountains in the west and Slave Lake in the north.
 The shrike has disappeared from many parts of Manitoba and Alberta, and northern parts of its range in Saskatchewan.
 Loggerhead Shrikes are now primarily found in grasslands and southern aspen parklands across Alberta, Saskatchewan, and the southeast corner of Manitoba.